-The author suggests using a meat probe or instant-read thermometer to test the doneness of your protein.
+The author suggests using a meat probe or an instant-read thermometer to test the doneness of your protein.

 For a simple Temperature Guide check out Fine Cooking’s “Safe, but Not Overcooked” article.
 In addition to cooking temperature guidelines, it’s got helpful tips about carryover cooking and using larger cuts of meat.